Afcon 2021: Tunisia blow as Covid-19 rules out six players for Mauritania date

 - Guardiola vs Tuchel: How the Man City boss reasserted his supremacy over Chelsea rival

-Sikazwe twice blew his whistle to signal for full-time, thus cutting short any hopes - however slim - of Tunisia mounting a comeback in the Group F contest.
+Sikazwe blew his whistle twice to signal for full-time a decision that was contested heavily by Tunisia after it ended their slim chance of pulling a comeback in the Group F contest.

 Ahead of their second game against Al-Murabitun, Tunisia’s qualification hopes have suffered another blow with six players set to miss the clash at Limbe Omnisport Stadium.